Google poaches Morgan Stanley's CFO

 Total compensation to Google's departing CFO was twice as much as Porat's for the three years through 2013 - $62.2 million vs $29.6 million, according to public filings by the companies.
 Google has not disclosed how much it expects to pay Porat.

-She joined Morgan Stanley in 1987, and led Morgan Stanley's investment banking business for tech companies during the Internet boom, working with Amazon.com Inc (AMZN.O) and eBay Inc (EBAY.O), among others.
+She joined Morgan Stanley in 1987, and led Morgan Stanley's investment banking business for tech companies during the Internet boom, working with Amazon.com Inc and eBay Inc, among others.

 Some analysts took her appointment as a sign Google acquisitions could pick up.